-- salary through the date of termination; - any bonus earned but not yet paid for the most recently completed fiscal year; - a pro rata bonus (calculated as above); - a lump sum severance payment equal to two times the sum of the highest annual salary and bonus (or current year reference bonus if higher) within the five years prior to the year of termination; - continuation of health, welfare and other fringe benefits applicable immediately prior to termination for a period of two years; - additional age and length of service equal to two years in calculating the pension and supplemental retirement benefits payable to the named executive officers under our Retirement and Restoration Plans; and - a cash payment to be used toward outplacement services equal to \$20,000.
+- salary through the date of termination;

+- any bonus earned but not yet paid for the most recently completed fiscal year;

+- a pro rata bonus (calculated as above);

+- a lump sum severance payment equal to two times the sum of the highest annual salary and bonus (or current year reference bonus if higher) within the five years prior to the year of termination; - continuation of health, welfare and other fringe benefits applicable immediately prior to termination for a period of two years; - additional age and length of service equal to two years in calculating the pension and supplemental retirement benefits payable to the named executive officers under our Retirement and Restoration Plans; and - a cash payment to be used toward outplacement services equal to \$20,000.

 The timing of payments under the executive retention agreements is subject to applicable provisions of Section 409A of the Internal Revenue Code.
 In addition, the executive retention agreements require gross-up payments for any excise tax imposed on the named executive officer if payments under the agreements are deemed to be "excess parachute payments" under Section 280G of the Internal Revenue Code.
+In 2015, our board of directors determined that no tax gross-ups for purposes of excess parachute payments under Section 280G would be included in future executive retention agreements entered into with any of our employees.

-The following table sets forth the estimated compensation that would have been payable to our named executive officers, other than Mr. O'Brien, had a change in control event occurred as of January 2, 2015 and their employment terminated for good reason by the executive or without cause by us on that date.
-Mr. O'Brien would have received no additional compensation upon the termination of his employment without cause upon a change in control other than the compensation to which he would be entitled under the Transition Agreement described above.
+The following table sets forth the estimated compensation that would have been payable to our named executive officers had a change in control event occurred as of December 31, 2015 and their employment terminated for good reason by the executive or without cause by us on that date.